libical/libical/doc/UsingLibical.md

 There are a few routines to manipulate error properties:

 [ The following data is supposed to be in a table.
-It looks OK in LyX, but does not format propertly in output. ]
+It looks OK in LyX, but does not format properly in output. ]

 +-------------------------------------+---------------------------------------------------------+
 | Routine                             | Purpose                                                 |